hafithm/Statistical-Modelling-with-Python/README.md

 ### Statistical Model Insights
 - Found a moderate positive correlation between the number of free bikes and restaurant ratings, indicating a slight tendency for higher-rated restaurants to have more available free bikes.
+- The more the free bikes (because people continue to drop them at those stations), cusomters are more likely to rent a bike and leave it in this area.
 - Developed an OLS regression model predicting free bike availability based on 'rating' and 'bike_station'.
   - The model explained approximately 30.2% of the variability in free bike availability.
   - 'bike_station' showed a significant negative relationship with 'free_bikes', while 'rating' exhibited a marginal positive relationship.